robertovicario/Learning-Deep-Learning/metrics/Metrics.md

 ### Total Sum of Squares (SST)

 The Total Sum of Squares (SST) measures the total variance in the response variable $y$.

-It represents the total variability of the observed data points from their mean:
+Mathematically, it represents the total variability of the observed data points from their mean:

 $$SS_{tot} = \sum_{i=1}^{m} (y_i - \bar{y})^2$$

-Where:

-- $y_i$ is the observed value.

-- $\bar{y}$ is the mean of the observed values.

-- $m$ is the number of observations.
+where $y_i$ is the observed value, $\bar{y}$ is the mean of the observed values, and $m$ is the number of observations.

 ### Explained Sum of Squares (SSR)

 The Explained Sum of Squares (SSR) measures the amount of variance explained by the regression model.

-It represents the reduction in variability of $y$ due to the model:
+Mathematically, it represents the reduction in variability of $y$ due to the model:

 $$SS_{reg} = \sum_{i=1}^{m} (f(x_i) - \bar{y})^2$$

-Where:

-- $f(x_i)$ is the predicted value.
+where $f(x_i)$ is the predicted value.

 ### Residual Sum of Squares (SSE)

 The Residual Sum of Squares (SSE) measures the variance that is not explained by the regression model.

-It represents the discrepancy between the observed data and the predicted values:
+Mathematically, it represents the discrepancy between the observed data and the predicted values:

 $$SS_{res} = \sum_{i=1}^{m} (y_i - f(x_i))^2$$

 ### Coefficient of Determination

 The Coefficient of Determination, denoted as $R^2$, is a statistical measure that indicates the proportion of the variance in the dependent variable that is predictable from the independent variables.

-It provides an indication of goodness of fit and is a value between 0 and 1:
+Mathematically, it provides an indication of goodness of fit and is a value between 0 and 1:

 $$R^2 = 1 - \frac{SS_{res}}{SS_{tot}}$$